ADA online Winter School 2020

 - Applicants have to upload the below documents as part of the application process.
 No documents will be accepted by email.

 Please make use of the following naming convention: your surname.document_type.programme (for example smit.curriculumvitae.edp.doc).

 - Closing date for applications is 24 June 2020 at midnight, SAST.

 Your application will not be considered as complete if you do not submit all the required documentation in full.
 In this case you will be unable to submit the form if all documents are not uploaded.

-motivation on why you would benefit from the residency in general, and specifically how the workshops selected would assist and add to the successful completion of your degree (in line on the form)
+motivation on why you would benefit from the award, and specifically how the workshops selected would benefit your research and add to the successful completion of your degree (in line on the form)